Project Standards

 Release Details

-• Be released on PyPI, so that users can easily install libraries via `pip` without having to clone Git repositories.
+• Be released on PyPI, so that users can easily install libraries via `pip` without having to clone Git repositories or run shell scripts.

 • Include a full package description for the PyPI page (generally by repurposing the readme file), so that users can quickly see what a package is when searching on PyPI.